vampbasket/dreamsythe/README.md

 2. A more robust tagging system
 3. Back-filling incomplete pixel sets (lowest priority as we're already doing this)

+You can find more details on these issues [here](https://github.com/vampbasket/dreamsythe/issues).

 If you want to contribute directly and aren't sure how, [here](https://github.com/firstcontributions/first-contributions)'s a page that goes over making contributions on GitHub.

 If this isn't an option for you (or you just don't want to) you can reach out to us on DreamSythe's Tumblr or our personal Discord (@vampbasket) and we can work out a way for you to help out without touching this repository directly.